kubernetes/community/github-management/org-owners-guide.md

   * Ensure that the repo creation request has appropriate approvals as per the rules mentioned above.
-  * Using the organization and repository name mentioned in the repo creation request, create a new repo with default GitHub settings.
+  * Using the organization and repository name mentioned in the repo creation request, create a new repo with:
+    * `Repository Template` as `kubernetes/kubernetes-template-project`
-  * Set the description as per the repo creation request.
+    * `Description` as mentioned in the repo creation request
   * Clone the newly created repo locally.
-  * Copy the latest contents of [kubernetes-template-project] and create an initial commit with the message *Initial commit from the kubernetes-template-project*.
-  * Make the following changes in the next commit:
+  * Make the following changes:
-    * If the request references a GitHub team to be listed in the `OWNERS` file, update the `OWNERS_ALIASES` file to remove the steering-committee alias and add a new alias for the team with members populated as per the GitHub team.
-If the request does not reference a GitHub team, remove the `OWNERS_ALIASES` file.
+    * If the request references a team to be listed in the `OWNERS` file, update the `OWNERS_ALIASES` file to remove the steering-committee alias and add a new alias for the team with members populated as per the GitHub team.
+If the request does not reference a team, remove the `OWNERS_ALIASES` file.
     * Update the OWNERS file as per the request.
 If the repo is a [SIG Repository], add a labels entry for the SIG that the repo belongs to.
     * Update the `SECURITY_CONTACTS` file as per the request.
-Note that aliases cannot be used in this case so expand the GitHub team, if specified.
+Note that aliases cannot be used in this case so expand the team, if specified.
     * Create a new commit with the message *Update OWNERS, OWNERS_ALIASES and SECURITY_CONTACTS*.
-  * Push the new commits directly to the master branch.
+  * Push the new commit directly to the master branch.
   * If the repo is a [SIG Repository], add a new topic of the form `k8s-sig-<sig-name-repo-belongs-to>` using the *Manage Topics* option.
   * Create a PR against [kubernetes/org] to add teams as per the [team guidance](#team-guidance)